Myanmar To Send Rep To Regional Summit For First Time In Three Years - UrduPoint

 ASEAN barred Myanmar's junta leaders from its summits in the wake of their February 2021 coup, and the generals have refused to send "non-political representatives" instead.

-Weeks after seizing power, the junta agreed to a "five-point consensus" plan aimed at restoring peace, but ignored it and carried on a bloody crackdown on dissent and armed opposition to its rule.
+Weeks after seizing power, the junta agreed to a "five-point consensus" plan aimed at restoring peace but then ignored it and carried on a bloody crackdown on dissent and armed opposition to its rule.

 "The significance is that in a sense they are accepting the five-point consensus," the diplomat told AFP.